cloudposse/docs/content/geodesic/module/usage/_index.md

 ---
 # Prerequisites

-* Follow the "Quick Start" for [Quick start](doc:geodesic-quick-start)
+* Follow the "Quick Start" for [Quick start]({{< relref "geodesic/module/quickstart.md" >}})

 {{% dialog type="info" icon="fa-info-circle" title="Examples" %}}
-All examples are based on use cases provided in [Agenda](doc:agenda)
+All examples are based on use cases provided in [Agenda]({{< relref "learn-by-example/agenda.md" >}})
 {{% /dialog %}}

 # Run shell

 A Geodesic Module is docker container that extends Geodesic and used as a shell.

 Each Geodesic Module will have a unique name.
 The shell can be easily started any time by simply running that name in a terminal.
 The name is a shell script in `/usr/local/bin`.
 Make sure this path is in your `PATH` environment variable.

-## Development mode
+# Development Iterations

-If you create a Geodesic Module with [scaffolding](doc:quickstart) there would be `/conf` directory in Geodesic Module directory.
+After you [create a Geodesic Module]({{< relref "geodesic/module/quickstart.md" >}}), there will be `/conf` directory in the image.
-'/conf' dir used to store [Backing Services](doc:scafflod).
+The '/conf' dir used to store definitions of all [Backing Services]({{< relref "learn-by-example/kubernetes-cluster/add-platform-backing-services.md" >}}).

-If you run Geodesic Module shell with flag `--dev` it will share local `./conf` directory into Geodesic Module container `/conf`.
-This is very useful when you developing [Backing Services](doc:scafflod).
+During development, it would be very painful to have to rebuild the container everytime you make or test a change.
+Therefore, we recommend that you use `/localhost` path in the Geodesic Shell so that you can work on your local copy.
+Your native `$HOME` directory is mounted to `/localhost` in the container.

-When the development finished, you need rebuild Geodesic Module container to add [Backing Services](doc:scafflod) in the module container.
+Finally, when you have everything working, we recommend that you rebuild Geodesic Module container to add the backing services in the container and do one more final test.

 # Build new version